 By closely examining the architecture of the surrounding buildings we discovered the beauty of functional details typical to historic industrial buildings: protruding eaves to protect facades against rainfall, skylights facing north for large amounts of indirect sunlight, and the use of economic, yet though and durable materials.
 Inspired by the architectural language of the industrial park Space Encounters designed a lightweight steel structure with triangular trusses that provide eight meter tall free spaces and with sloping roof surfaces that have integrated skylights.
 The east and west facades slightly jut in and outwards, creating a harmonica effect and giving the logistical hall a playful character.
 The roof cantilevers over the facades, creating a striking play of light and shadow on the shiny metal cladding.

-The assignment was an exercise in creating a utilitarian building without losing the poetry of architecture.
-By playing with forms, light and shadow, emptiness and mass, a general storage building became a self-conscious architectural object.
+While the east and west facades have little openings, the north and south facades open up towards the streets with glass from floor to ceiling, casting the two levels of office spaces in daylight.
+The design assignment was an exercise in creating a utilitarian building without losing the poetry of architecture.
+By playing with forms, light and shadow, emptiness and mass, a generic storage building became a conscious and precise architectural object.